JollyFrogs/SANS_Holiday_Hack_Challenge_2024/_Prologue/3 - Elf Minder 9000.md

 Click 'Select folder for overrides' and choose any folder e.g. C:\Users\Username\Desktop\HHC2024\

 > [!IMPORTANT]
-> Click 'Allow' to allow DevTools to use the folder (refer red arrow below)
+> Click 'Allow' to allow DevTools to use the folder

 > ![Pasted image 20241127203354](attachments/Pasted%20image%2020241127203354.png)